CESSProject/doc-v2/developer/cess-sdk/sdk-rust/chain/audit/README.md

 - [challenge_snapshot](query/challenge_snapshot.md) - Retrieve challenge snapshot information for a specific miner or block.
 - [counted_clear](query/counted_clear.md) - Query the count of cleared (successfully completed) challenges.
 - [counted_service_failed](query/counted_service_failed.md) - Retrieve the count of failed service challenges for a miner.
+- [challenge_slip](query/challenge_slip.md) - Check if a challenge slip exists for a given miner at a specific block, representing the deadline for proof submission.
+- [verify_slip](query/verify_slip.md) - Verify whether a challenge slip has been validated, storing the verification and liquidation time node along with the corresponding miner.
 ---

 ## Transaction Interfaces